Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

-The initial source function for the iteration is all assumed to be a Gaussian distribution with $\sigma_0 = 3~ \rm fm$.
+{\it Model test -}The imaging of the source and the extraction of interaction parameters ($f_0$,$d_0$) can now be achieved simultaneously using this method.
+To test the algorithm, we start with calculating the CF from the given source distribution and known $pp$ interactions with $f_0=7.8$\,fm and $d_0=2.77$\,fm.
+In order to mimic the real measurement, the fluctuation is introduced to each point according to the experimental uncertainty.
+Fig.~\ref{ModelTest} (a) shows the theoretic CF (thick solid curve) and the fluctuated CF (open circle).
 Then the inverse problem is iteratively solved from a initial trial of the SF, which is taken as a Gaussian distribution with $\mu=0$ center location and arbitrary deviation.
-The reconstructed SF ends close to the known one, as marked SF1 in ~\ref{ModelTest} (b).
+The reconstructed SF ends close to the known one, as marked SF1 in Fig.~\ref{ModelTest} (b).
 In order to check the robustness of algorithm against the variation of the initial SF, we also test the second initial trial, where the center of the initial Gaussian is arbitrarily set at $\mu=3$ fm instead of zero peaking.
 With the iteration going on, the output SF gradually approaches to the known one, as illustrated by the dashed curves in Fig. ~\ref{ModelTest} (b).
 The marked SF2 sits on top of SF1, evidencing the robustness of the iterative procedure.
-Fig.~\ref{ModelTest} (c) presents the closeness quantity $\chi^2$ over iteration times in the imaging process of the central CF. During the procedure, ($f_0$,$d_0$) parameters are optimized by minimum $\chi^2$ and the closeness between the output and the known CF is checked in every iteration till the convergence condition is reached, namely the change of $\chi^2$ between two successive iterations is less than $1 \times 10^{-4}$ , which functions as a threshold to avoid noise amplification.
+Fig.~\ref{ModelTest} (c) presents the closeness quantity $\chi^2$ over iteration times in the imaging process of the central CF. Here $\chi^2$ is defined as $\chi^2 = \sum_i^{N} \left(\frac{C_i^{P}-C_i}{\sigma_i}\right)^2$, where $C_i^{P}$ represents the value of the $i^{\rm th}$ point.
+During the procedure, ($f_0$,$d_0$) parameters are optimized by minimum $\chi^2$ and the closeness between the output and the known CF is checked in every iteration till the convergence condition is reached, namely the change of $\chi^2$ between two successive iterations is less than $1 \times 10^{-4}$ , which functions as a threshold to avoid noise amplification.
 Fig.~\ref{ModelTest} (d) shows the minimum $\chi^2$ distribution on the ($f_0$,$d_0$) plane.
 The optimized ($f_0$,$d_0$), marked by red cross, converge to the input one (yellow star).
 The consistency between the input values and the reconstructed ones in panel (a), (b) and (d) demonstrates the validity of the deblurring algorithm.

-Once all sampled CFs have been solved, we can calculate the standard deviations of ($f_0$,$d_0$), and each bin of the imaged source function, which represent the uncertainties in the imaging results.
-The solution obtained from the selected central CF is considered the central value.
-The corresponding $\chi^2$ values for different matrices of the central CF are shown in Fig.~\ref{ModelTest} (d), where the red star marks the optimal ($f_0$,$d_0$).
-The final solution for ($f_0$,$d_0$) is